What is a Vampire Attack?

 As in other projects with comparable economic models, it could be claimed that this technique attempts to safeguard the token's value by gradually limiting token emission while simultaneously recruiting a sizable user base with strong incentives when the platform is released.

-Can we Prevent these Attacks?
+Can we Prevent Vampire Attacks?

 With the cryptocurrency industry growing at a very rapid pace, the chances of these attacks would only grow and this threat would continuously haunt even the big players in the market.
 But, some experienced investors have pointed out a few key points that you should keep in mind to safeguard your investments.

-Check for Lock-In Periods:
+Check for Lock-In Periods

 Many investors don’t know about this concept initially when they start investing.
 It is very important to know the lock-in period i.e. till the time you won’t be allowed to cash out your investments from a project.
 Find out if there is a lock-in period and how long it lasts if you are considering investing in a project.
 Consequently, you can safeguard your money in case the incentivization declines over time.

-Implementing Hard features:
+Implementing Hard features

 A project will attract copycats if it becomes highly well-liked.
 These imitators will attempt to fork the project and produce their own version of it.
 The project should make it challenging to fork in order to guard against this.
 These can be accomplished by adding sophisticated features or by enlisting the support of a sizable community.